pm429015/SmartML/README.rst

 - Python 2.75
 - Numpy
 - Matplotlib
+- Libsvm

-- Libsvm (Please Go to : `Libsvm`_ to Download the library, then open a terminal direct to .libsvm.3.XX/python/ and type “make”.)
+(Please Go to : Libsvm to Download the library, then open a terminal direct to .libsvm.3.XX/python/ and type “make”.)

+`Libsvm`_

 .. _`Libsvm`: https://github.com/cjlin1/libsvm/